 COVID-19 vaccines do not affect fertility

 The American College of Obstetricians and Gynecologists are confident the COVID-19 vaccines do not affect fertility.
-They base this on the science of how the vaccines are made and a study has confirmed this.
-The American Academy of Pediatrics (AAP) also affirms that getting vaccinated against COVID-19 does not interfere with girls' or boys' future fertility.
+They base this on the science of how the vaccines are made and studies that have confirmed this.
+The American Academy of Pediatrics (AAP) also affirms that getting vaccinated against COVID-19 does not interfere with girls’ or boys’ future fertility.
 Watch this short video from the AAP to learn more.

 The COVID-19 vaccines are not expected to cause MS or trigger an MS relapse

 None of the available vaccines contain live virus and the vaccines will not cause COVID-19.
 There is nothing to indicate that the vaccines will cause MS. For children and adolescents with MS, the vaccines are not likely to trigger an MS relapse or have any impact on long-term disease progression.
 The risk of getting COVID-19 far outweighs any risk of having an MS relapse from the vaccine.
 Learn more about the different types of vaccines and how they work from the CDC.

 Any vaccine can cause side effects, including a fever.
 A fever can make MS symptoms worse temporarily, but they should return to prior levels after the fever is gone.
-Even if side effects occur, it’s important to get the second dose of the mRNA vaccines for them to be effective.
+Even if side effects occur, it’s important to get all the doses required for your vaccine for it to be effective.